 Where it becomes necessary, disqualification of an appointed adjudicator must occur in accordance with the Act.
 This includes the need for the applicant to lodge a new Application for adjudication.

 While you can set your own fees, the Building Commissioner must be notified in a format specified by the Building Commissioner.
-These fees will be published on the Building Commission's website and related publications.
+These fees will be published on our website and related publications.
 You should ensure that information about fees to be charged, including whether they are an hourly rate or lump sum, is readily available to the public through your own publications and those of any prescribed appointor with whom you are associated.

 You may request a deposit against the likely fees before commencing a determination, and may seek further deposits during the proceedings.
 You can also hold back a determination until the fees have been paid.